 This resonated with me quite strongly.
 At UVD we’re concerned more about delivering the customer value, rather than pontificating over mark-up for design patterns that we, or the community, have already solved.
 We forked Fabricator and customised it to our needs, occasionally merging in changes upstream from the main Fabricator repo to try and keep it in sync with the main project.

-This forked repo now serves as the starter point for new projects, and consequently also hosts all of our CSS best practices and tooling.
+This forked repo now serves as the starter point for new projects, and consequently also hosts all of our CSS best practices and tooling, bringing us to our next question: What is HLS Streaming?
+We will, in our next post, elaborate and elucidate on HLS Streaming and how it can be useful for CSS practices.

 Through using Fabricator what we end up with is a stand alone pattern library for every project.
 This helps us in our iterations as we can review a projects’ pattern library on the next sprint to familiarise ourselves with the design direction.
 It also assists with regression testing as all patterns are available in one area, a CSS change that exceeds its intended jurisdiction will be easier to spot within the pattern library than in the project itself.